MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-device-client-ll-h/iothubdeviceclient-ll-sendeventasync.md

 * `eventMessageHandle` The handle to an IoT Hub message.

 * `eventConfirmationCallback` The callback specified by the device for receiving confirmation of the delivery of the IoT Hub message.
 This callback can be expected to invoke the [IoTHubDeviceClient_LL_SendEventAsync](#undefined) function for the same message in an attempt to retry sending a failing message.
-The user can specify a `NULL` value here to indicate that no callback is required.
+The user can specify a NULL value here to indicate that no callback is required.

 * `userContextCallback` User specified context that will be provided to the callback.
-This can be `NULL`.
+This can be NULL.

 **NOTE:** The application behavior is undefined if the user calls the [IoTHubDeviceClient_LL_Destroy](#undefined) function from within any callback.